 - Don’t confuse e-cigarettes with tobacco products

-- Don’t make health or safety claims
+- Don’t make medicinal claims and take care with health claims

 - Ensure you don’t mislead about product ingredients or where they may be used

-The ASA ruled that a TV ad featuring someone saying “I used to smoke normal cigarettes, but after I quit, I tried these” was irresponsible, because they believed viewers were likely to interpret the claim as meaning the man featured had stopped smoking for a period of time and was therefore a non-smoker who had subsequently taken up using KiK e-cigarettes, rather than someone who had exchanged their normal cigarettes for e-cigarettes (Vape Nation Ltd, 24 December 2014).
+The ASA ruled that an ad featuring someone saying “I used to smoke normal cigarettes, but after I quit, I tried these” was irresponsible, because they believed viewers were likely to interpret the claim as meaning the man featured had stopped smoking for a period of time and was therefore a non-smoker who had subsequently taken up using e-cigarettes, rather than someone who had exchanged their normal cigarettes for e-cigarettes (Vape Nation Ltd, 24 December 2014).

 Don’t target or feature children, or include content which is likely to appeal particularly to children